-Other than the tuning scripts listed below, try to avoid online advice unless its via mysql.com or those that reference directly MySQL, Pecona’s, or MariaDB articles or documentation.
+Other than the tuning scripts listed below, try to avoid online advice unless it’s via mysql.com or those that directly reference MySQL, Pecona’s, or MariaDB articles or documentation.
 You will notice that both of the above blog posts reference or quote MySQL’s docs.
 There’s a ton of conflicting advice and opinions online.
-As such, my advice is to always crosscheck your config changes with official documentation.
+My advice is to always crosscheck your config changes with official documentation.
 This includes everything I say here.
-In fact, when venturing to change MySQL’s defaults, it’s best to leave the default settings unless you have a basis for modifications.
-When there’s doubt… stick with the defaults.
-Always, base your changes on benchmarks, comparisons, and time-tested firsthand data.
+When venturing to change MySQL’s defaults, it’s best to leave the default settings unless you have a basis for modifications.
+When there’s doubt, stick with the defaults.
+Always base your changes on benchmarks, comparisons, and time-tested firsthand data.

 Selecting MySQL Storage Engine